RAGE-toolkit/Artic-nf/README.md

 platform.machine()
 ```

-The output of above command should be **arm64**, otherwise, re-install the Miniforge3 and run the above command to check the platform.
+The output of above code should be **arm64**, otherwise, Download the appropriate version of the Miniforge and re-install and run the above command to check the platform.
 Once everything is set, run the below commands to install nextflow and and medaka.
 ```
 conda install nextflow=23.10.1